ashutosh-2024/AlgoFnO/README.md

   The output will be stored in the original folder location itself and the code requires two arguments, one is the location of the folder where the CM and F&O Bhav Copies are stored and the second argument is the list of stocks for which analysis is to be done.
   <br>
-  # For more details please check out the below video :
+  # For (More details / Demo) please check out the below video :

   https://drive.google.com/file/d/1UcjDs8ktoi6zcfwU86zHidbRH-JRQq5j/view?usp=sharing